0x80/mono-ts/README.md

 > that you might want to read for context.

-This monorepo used to showcase the "internal packages approach" for `@repo/common`, as described in the article.
-It lets you link to sources directly without a build step.
-I removed it because I ran into some issues, and I can not really recommend it anyway.
-With proper configuration of incremental builds, references, and build orchestration, modern build tools seem to work fast and smoothly anyway.
+This monorepo used to showcase the "internal packages approach" for `@repo/common`, as described in the article, which lets you link to sources directly without a build step.

+I removed it because I ran into some issues, and I can not really recommend it.
+With the right configuration of incremental builds, references, and build orchestration, modern build tools seem to work fast and smoothly enough.

 ### Namespace

-Typically in a monorepo, you will never publish the packages to NPM, and because of that, the namespace you use to prefix your package names does not matter.
-You might as well pick a generic one that you can use in every private codebase.
+Often in a monorepo, you will never publish the shared packages to NPM or some other registry, and because of that, the namespace you use to prefix your package names does not matter.
+You might as well pick a standard one that you can use in every project.

-At first I used `@mono`, and later I switched to `@repo` when I discovered that in the Turborepo examples.
-I like both, because they are equally short and clear, but I went with `@repo` because I expect it will become the standard.
+At first I used `@mono`, and later I switched to `@repo` when I encountered that in the Turborepo examples.
+I like both, because they are equally short and clear, but I went with `@repo` because I expect it might become a standard sooner.

 ### Packages

-- [common](./packages/common) Code that can shared across both front-end and back-end environments.
+- [common](./packages/common) Code that is shared across both front-end and back-end environments simultaneously.
-- [core](./packages/core) Code that is shared between server environments like cloud functions.
+- [core](./packages/core) Code that is only shared between server environments, like cloud functions, containing mostly "core" business logic.

+A standard name for a package that is only shared between client-side apps is `ui`.
+Besides sharing UI components, I also use it to share other things that are solely relevant to the clients.

 ### Apps